See what questions

 It is possible that a diagnosis of anaphylaxis can be missed or delayed because some symptoms can be similar to symptoms of other conditions.
 For more information on diseases and conditions that can mimic anaphylaxis, refer to misdiagnosis of anaphylaxis.

 Patient compliance with a good treatment plan can reduce the risks of developing anaphylaxis or repeat episodes of anaphylaxis.
 Treatment may include a combination of lifestyle changes, medications, and other measures.
 For more information on treatment, refer to treatment of anaphylaxis....more »

 The allergies that can cause anaphylaxis can be difficult to diagnose and may be both over-diagnosed and under-diagnosed at different times.
-A full evaluation by a primary care physician or nurse practitioner in conjunction with ...more misdiagnosis »
+A full evaluation by a primary care physician ...more misdiagnosis »

 The following medical conditions are some of the possible

 There are likely to be other possible causes, so ask your doctor

 about your symptoms.

 Home medical tests possibly related to Anaphylaxis: